tabcat/rough-opal/rough-opal/APPLICATION.md

 Building software this way has a few nice characteristics and goes hand in hand with delay-tolerant network designs like IPFS.
 The user has control over their data with the choice to pretty easily self-host.
 Any updates made locally are treated as the source of truth, sometimes called local-first.

-While local-first applications can provide excellent UX, there are still areas that may need to be handled carefully by developers.
-When working with operation logs like this one, it can take time to merge with a peer that has been offline for a while or is just joining the database, depending on the number of entries that have been made.

-There are also fundamental limits, and some applications cannot be modelled due to invariant confluence.
-To be invariant confluent an appliction must be able to apply any 2 messages asynchronously without invalidating the applications invarients.
-For example, an invariant of blockchains is that no account can have a negative balance.
-This invariant is not confluent since there could be 2 messages subtracting from a balance; where separately applied the balance stays above 0, but applying them together results in a negative balance.
+Using Opal, developers will be able to define the state reducer for a database.
+A state reducer is a function that takes a state and an operation and returns a new state.
+UI components that need to be collaborative, whether that be between other users or a user's own devices, can use Opal to derive its state.

+A big issue with peer-to-peer database like OrbitDB is that if no other devices are online then you can't replicate anything!
+Persistent replication is needed and there are two ways to do it.

+The first is continuing the pinning service idea, where you have servers to keep online with a list of databases to replicate.
+These servers run replication algorithms that work over pubsub and IPFS.
+As long as those pinners are online then the data is available and can be replicated.
+This solution is not always bad as it has some benefits, but might better be called 'persisted replication' since the pieces used for replication, pubsub and unpinned IPFS, are not persistent.

+The second solution for persistent replication has to do with swapping pubsub for IPNS.
+Instead of a node advertising the latest known heads over pubsub, IPNS is used in-place and the IPNS and IPFS replica data is pinned.
+Another advantage here is that IPFS and IPNS are more general layers and don't require building up more infrastructure and support.

+Because the work done for OrbitDB under a previous grant was not accepted by them, doing this with OrbitDB would be very difficult due to some tight coupling.
+Opal is much more modular when compared, especially with replication, which is the reason for not continuing with OrbitDB.

+Opal also includes incremental traversal of the Merkle-DAG in either direction.
+This is not part of OrbitDB and is probably the largest change from that previous grant work done.
+Incremental traversal allows for database entries to be kept out of memory, and streamed when needed by traversing a graph of CIDs.

-The most difficult part to deliver for this grant will be the persisted replication piece.
+The most difficult part to deliver for this grant will be the persistent replication piece.
 This is the part that involves uploading the replica, as its updated, to pinning services.
 It's totally new, will likely use CAR files and involve updating IPNS records.

 <!-- - What are the risks if you don't get it right? -->